 data test4; do until (lr); set have end=lr; put _N_=; end; run;

 However, it does not take much work to manually increment the _N_ variable to out liking.
 Take a look at the data step below.
-Here, I use _N_ as a counter varaible and manually increments its value each time the explicit Do Loop increments.
+Here, I use _N_ as a counter variable and manually increments its value each time the explicit Do Loop increments.
 Consequently, the data step below prints the same values to the log as the first data step in the post.
 Only in the code below, I manually increment the value, while the data step internally increments the value of _N_ in the first data step.
 I use this technique in the post Working with Consecutive Events in SAS.

 data test5; do _N_=1 by 1 until (lr); set have end=lr; put _N_=; end; run;